okTurtles/group-income/TYPESCRIPT-MIGRATION-PLAN.md

 This is where a mistake is expensive and slow to surface: per `docs/src/Calls-From-Contracts.md`, anything reachable from a contract is frozen forever once pinned, and a behavioural difference desynchronises state across clients rather than throwing.

 - `group.js`, `chatroom.js`, `identity.js`, and `shared/**` (`constants`, `currencies`, `functions`, `time`, `validators`, `distribution/`, `getters/`, `payments/`, `voting/`) — 17 files.
 - **`flowTyper.js` is not part of this wave.** It's Flow-ignored (`.flowconfig:22`), so per parity it stays untypechecked.
-Rename to `flowTyper.ts` with its generics preserved exactly as written (per the spec decision) and add it to `tsconfig` `exclude`. **Also update the matching `eslintIgnore` entry** in `package.json` — it names `frontend/model/contracts/misc/flowTyper.js` by path, and a stale entry there silently starts linting a file that was deliberately exempt.
+Rename to `flowTyper.ts` with its generics preserved exactly as written (per the spec decision). **`exclude` alone will not keep it unchecked** — verified in Step 1: an excluded `.ts` is still fully typechecked once something imports it, and the contracts import this file. `exclude` only filters the *root* set.
+The escape hatch that actually works is **`// @ts-nocheck` at the top of the file** (confirmed: silences it, `tsc` exits 0).
+Add the `exclude` entry too, updated from `.js` to `.ts`, so it never becomes a root either. **Also update the matching `eslintIgnore` entry** in `package.json` — it names `frontend/model/contracts/misc/flowTyper.js` by path, and a stale entry there silently starts linting a file that was deliberately exempt.
 Runtime behaviour must be byte-for-byte equivalent — the `typeFn.name.includes('optional')` dispatch depends on function `.name` surviving compilation, which no typechecker will catch if broken.
 The Step 0 harness is the gate.
 - **Update the contract entry points at `Gruntfile.js:677`** in the same commit as the `group.js` / `chatroom.js` / `identity.js` renames (Step 3a).
 Nothing else in the build knows those paths.
 - Do **not** run `grunt pin`.
 Existing snapshots under `contracts/` must be untouched — the current pinned set runs to `2.9.0`, and `chelonia.json` points at it.
 - Verify `frontend/model/contracts/manifests.json` is byte-identical after a production build — contract hashes must not move.